innovationharvesters/pay-theory-ios/README.md

 ## Completion Response

-Once the PTButton is clicked and service_fee is set to **.SURCHARGE** or if the capture function is called after tokenization, a dictionary **[String: Any]** will be returned with the following info:
+Once the PTButton is clicked and service_fee is set to **.SURCHARGE** or if the capture function is called after tokenization, a dictionary will be returned with the following info:

 *note that the service fee is included in amount*